Having an organic baby bassinet that is non-toxic and safe for your newborn baby is a MUST.

 For on-the-go options, the Guava Lotus Travel Crib with Bassinet Kit is a no-brainer.
 You can literally carry this product on your back and your baby can have a play yard or sleeping area wherever you go!

 Need more things for your baby’s essentials?
-Read through our Infant Prep Checklist for a complete guide on what you should get ready.
+Read through my Infant Prep Checklist for a complete guide on what you should get ready.